BMOC1/context.copymovetostorage/README.md

-# context.copymovetostorage
+# context.copytostorage

-Thisi s a KODI context menu plugin to copy files from one SMB path to another.
+This is a KODI context menu plugin to copy files from one SMB path to another.

 Idea originated from AbelTesfaye /context.copytostorage.
 Didn't work in latest Kodi.
 With AbelTesfay original code and the assistance of AI and my coding knowledge, i upgraded/rewrote to handle the latest KODI as of March of 2026.
-This is designed to copy/move files from one SMB path to another, and then update the library for the destination folder.
+This is designed to copy files from one SMB path to another, and after successful copy give the option to delete the source.
+It then updates the library for the new copied file (movie/etc)

 I use this because i have a path that is outside of the normal library.
 Where the files originate from.
 I wanted to be able to copy them to my smb paths where the kodi library paths are active.
 After the copy is succesful, it will give you a query as to whether you wish to delete the source.
 The movie is then updated in the kodi library movie database and available for watching.